-STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community are provided.
+STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community will be provided.
+Curbs will be removed and sidewalks repaired and/or installed within the right-of-way of the property frontage.
+Internal walks and recreational walks will be provided to connect with public sidewalks.